-The College's reputation has been greatly enhanced since the establishment of the Federation with Reigate College in March 2013.
-The state of the art campus and resources provide an outstanding basis on which to build the College's standing both nationally and in the local community
+The College's reputation as a good provider has been confirmed by the 2018 Ofsted outcome.
+The state of the art campus and resources provide an outstanding basis on which to build the College's standing both nationally and in the local community and recruitment for 2018/19 has exceeded target.